airmeter-io/website/features-calibration.markdown

       name: Calibration
 ---

-Calibration is very important to maintain accuracy.
+Appropriate calibration is critical in terms of maintaining accuracy.
 AirMeter.io makes the process of forcing background calibration and configuring ABC (Automatic Background Calibration) a breeze.
 Wizards are provided to guide users through the required steps.

+The AirMeter.io web interface provides wizards to managing calibration.
+These will be replicated on the physical display/buttons in soon.

+### Frequency of Calibration
 The optimum interval between calibrations depends on a number of factors:
-- The sensor design and characteristics.
-Some sensors need to be calibrated more often than others.
+- The sensor design and characteristics e.g. some sensors need to be calibrated more often than others.
+- Whether it has received shocks which can misalign the internal components.
-- Whether the sensor receives shocks & wear/tear.
-Over time the bulb in a sensor can change in brightness and shocks can misalign components.
+- Over time the internal components in a sensor wear which will alter the raw readings.
-- General drift in readings the extent of this appears to be very sensor model dependent.
+- The extent of drift in readings is dependent on the sensor model.
+Some drift significantly more than others.

-The AirMeter.io provides rich web wizard style workflows for managing calibration.
-This workflow will be replicated with the physical display/buttons in future development.